 She’s also a regular at those tacky charity balls, where the rich pay $5,000 a seat to play dress-up just so they can tell eachother they did something for the less fortunate.

-The Cynical Times prefers people who get personally involved in helping the needy, rather than donating money to charities paying six-figure salaries to the otherwise idle children of their wealthy benefactors.
-That means handing a blanket to the cold, a sandwich to the hungry, and a beer to any beggar bold enough to hold up a "need money for beer" sign.
+The Cynical Times prefers people who get personally involved in helping the needy to charities whose primary purpose is creating low-show jobs for the children of the filthy rich.
+That means handing a blanket to the cold, a sandwich to the hungry, and a beer to any beggar bold enough to hold up a “need money for beer” sign.